Customer Service Training in Listening Skills.

 To help you get the most from your training materials, you’ll receive a copy of the Leader’s Guide.
 It will show you how to introduce the materials to your staff in a positive and motivating way.
 How to reinforce important points in the Student’s Guide.
 Plus techniques to keep the message fresh long after the materials have been distributed.

 Best of all, you don’t have to be a professional trainer.
 The Leader’s Guide includes discussion topics, activities, trainer’s tips, and more.

 Read the sample below to see how much useful information is packed into a brief section of this Leader’s Guide.

 One area of special attention should be the final section of the booklet, which reminds readers to know their options when working with a customer who is not fluent in English or has communication difficulties.
 All staff members should know who they can call on if they are having trouble communicating with a customer.
 A simple chart showing staff names, their extensions and specialties will go a long way in easing communication and avoiding frustration for both staff members and customers.

 It is the policy of many organizations to have a written language access plan.
 Key features of such a plan typically include a designated staff person, details on available language services, translation of certain documents, staff training, and more.

 Creating this type of plan and staff position can provide a challenging opportunity for an individual or team.

 Use these certificates to acknowledge significant learning and development, and to provide motivation to put new skills into action.

 A brief quiz is included to ensure that students have retained the most important information and are ready to put it into action.

 Guide to Effective Listening is guaranteed.
 We want you and your reps to use this valuable resource and put its ideas to work in your department.
-Then, if you are not 100% satisfied, you may return your materials within 30 days for a full refund.
+Then, if you are not 100% satisfied, you may request a full refund within 15 days.